Nice little blog from Katie Dillion on Gardens for dogs.

 Dog experts warn that wood chips can harbor fleas, give dogs splinters and some dogs actually eat them.

-They recommend using pea gravel as an alternative to wood chips, but make sure the gravel is shaded, otherwise it can burn paws on hot days.
+alternative to wood chips, but make sure the gravel is shaded, otherwise

 When using gravel with large dogs, make sure it’s not getting stuck between your dog’s paw pads.